CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Conclusion

-As you can probably imagine, scaling of the architecture described above should not be a problem.
-When it comes to extending for example the ISS Overview app for another ISS periphery, a new domain module can be easily added with some service modules etc.
+As you can probably imagine, scaling the architecture as described above should not be a problem.
+When it comes to extending the ISS Overview app for another ISS periphery, for example, a new domain module can be easily added with some service modules etc.

-When a requirement comes for creating a new app for e.g. cosmonauts, the new app can already link the battlefield proven and tested Cosmonaut domain module with other necessary modules that are required.
-Development of the new app will become way easier due to that.
+When a requirement comes for creating a new app for e.g. cosmonauts, the new app can already link the battlefield proven and tested Cosmonaut (TODO: did you want to use `Cosmonaut` formatting on these?) domain module with other necessary modules that are required.
+Development of the new app will thus become much easier.

 The knowledge of the software that remains in one repository where developers have access to and can learn from is also very beneficial.

 There are of course some disadvantages as well.
-For example, onboarding new developers on such architecture might take a while, especially when there is already huge existing codebase.
-There, the pair programming comes into play so as proper project onboarding, software architecture documents and the overall documentation of modules and the whole project.
+For example, onboarding new developers on such an architecture might take a while, especially when there is already a huge existing codebase.
+In such a case, pair programming comes into play so as to provide proper project onboarding, software architecture documents and the overall documentation of modules and the whole project.
+(TODO: what about documents and overall documentation? those are things that help new developers? have to do with peer programming?)

 \newpage
 # Libraries on Apple's ecosystem

 Before we deep dive into the development of previously described architecture, there is some essential knowledge that needs to be explained.
-Especially, the type of library that is going to be used for building such a project and its behaviour.
+In particular, we will need some background in the type of library that is going to be used for building such a project and its behaviour.

 In Apple's ecosystem as of today, we have two main options when it comes to creating a library.
 The library can either be statically or dynamically linked.
-The dynamic library, previously known as `Cocoa Touch Framework`, nowadays simplified to `Framework` and the statically linked, the `Static Library`.
+Previously known as `Cocoa Touch Framework`, the dynamically linked library is nowadays referred to simply as `Framework`.
+The statically linked library is known as the `Static Library`.

 ![Xcode Framework Types](assets/FrameworksType.png)